rp98/assignment-hack-10/text-to-handwriting-master/README.md

 <p align="center">
- I hate writing assignments so I made this tool that converts text to an image that looks like handwriting😛
+ I hate writing assignments so I made this tool that converts text to an image that looks like handwriting

 </p>